mdjward/laravel-container-resolution-extension/README.md

 This solution overrides the existing `Application::getDependencies` method - which defers to three de-facto "strategies" - and instead loops through the strategies injected by way of the constructor.

 Consequently, the the base three strategies have been rewritten into this system.
-A further two strategies have been defined to enhance the Laravel autoloader.
+A further five strategies have been defined to enhance the Laravel autoloader.

 ### Ported from Laravel ###